Skip to main content

 CanadaNew YorkNorth America

-You don’t have to travel very far to see one of the world’s most beautiful natural wonders.
+You don’t have to travel very far to see one of the world’s most beautiful natural wonders: the Niagara Falls.
+But “where is Niagara Falls?”
+I can hear you asking.
 Niagara Falls lies between New York state and Canada, with 150,000 gallons of water cascading down every second.
-Mix a little bit of the outdoors with some city attractions and you’ve got yourself a great long weekend away.
+Mix a little bit of the outdoors with some city attractions and tours and you’ve got yourself a great long weekend away.
 Let’s dive into (or over?) the falls and everything you can experience there!

 VRBO